microsoft/sqldev/pages/ruby/ubuntu/ruby-ubuntu-1.md

   - /ruby/ubuntu/step/1
 ---

-> In this section, you will get SQL Server 2017 running on your Ubuntu machine.
-After that you will install the necessary dependencies to create Ruby apps with SQL Server
+> In this section, you will get SQL Server 2017 running on Ubuntu.
+After that you will install the necessary dependencies to create Ruby apps with SQL Server.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_ubuntu.md %}